How to Get Rid of Fleas

 Popular consumer brands containing [recommended] ingredients include Raid Flea Killer Plus® and Ortho® Home Defense.
 Professional versions sold online include Precor 2000® Plus Premise Spray, PT Alpine® Flea Insecticide, PT Ultracide® Flea Insecticide, and Nyguard® Plus Flea and Tick Premise Spray.
 Most householders will find aerosols more convenient to use than liquids.
 Carpets and other surfaces treated with aerosols also tend to dry more quickly.

-If you have fleas, but don’t have pets you may have wildlife entering your home or attic bringing in the fleas.
-It could be rodents getting into your home or perhaps squirrels or raccoons or opossums are living in your attic.
-BUGCO Pest Control can remove the rodents and wildlife from your home and we offer exclusion services to prevent them from re-entering.
+If you have fleas but don’t have pets, you may have wildlife entering your home or attic, bringing in the fleas.
+It could be rodents getting into your home, squirrels, raccoons, or opossums living in your attic.
+BUGCO Pest Control can remove rodents and wildlife from your home, and we offer exclusion services to prevent them from re-entering.

 BUGCO Pest Control Can Help You Get Rid of Fleas